-- says that Advantedge was, at all material times until 29 August 2019, a provider of financial product advice to persons as retail clients under s 761G(1) of the Corporations Act; and - (iii) otherwise denies the subparagraph; and - (b) as to subparagraph 14(b): - (i) admits that GWM, Apogee, Meritum, JBWere and NWMSL were, and are, associates of NULIS for the purposes of the SIS Act; - (ii) admits that Advantedge was an associate of NULIS for the purposes of the SIS Act until 1 March 2021; and - (iii) otherwise denies the subparagraph. - 15 In response to paragraph 15 of the FASOC, NULIS: - (a) as to subparagraph 15(a): - (i) admits that at all material times there were financial services licensees other than those pleaded in subparagraph 13(a) above (Other Licensees); and - (ii) otherwise denies the subparagraph; and - (b) does not know and cannot admit subparagraph 15(b). - 16 In response to paragraph 16 of the FASOC, NULIS: - (a) as to subparagraph 16(a): - (i) says that, from time to time prior to 1 July 2016: - (A) GWM, and certain of its authorised representatives including Advantedge and MK Financial Planning; - (B) Meritum, and certain of its authorised representatives; - (C) Apogee, and certain of its authorised representatives; - (D) JBWere, and certain of its authorised representatives; - (E) NAB Financial Planning; and

-(F) NAB Private Wealth,
+- (e) as to subparagraph 14(e), admits that MLC Limited was an associate of NULIS for the purposes of the SIS Act at all material times prior to October 2016. - 15 In response to paragraph 15 of the 4FASOC, NULIS: - (a) as to subparagraph 15(a): - (i) admits that at all material times there were financial services licensees other than those pleaded in subparagraph 13(a) above (Other Licensees); and - (ii) otherwise denies the subparagraph; and - (b) does not know and cannot admit subparagraph 15(b). - 16 In response to paragraph 16 of the 4FASOC, NULIS: - (a) as to subparagraph 16(a): - (i) says that, from time to time prior to 1 July 2016: - (A) GWM, and certain of its authorised representatives including Advantedge and MK Financial Planning; - (B) Meritum, and certain of its authorised representatives; - (C) Apogee, and certain of its authorised representatives; - (D) JBWere, and certain of its authorised representatives; - (E) NAB Financial Planning; and - (F) NAB Private Wealth,

-(NAB-Aligned Advisers) recommended financial products from approved product lists which included financial products that were, at that time, 'on sale' within TUSS;
+(NAB-Aligned Advisers) recommended financial products from approved product lists which included financial products that were, at that time, 'on sale' within TUSS, and submitted applications on behalf of persons for 'on sale' financial products within TUSS following which the product would be issued to that person;